 Have you always been fascinated by the inner workings of the human mind?
 Do you enjoy knowing what makes people tick and the causes of why people do the things they do?

 But Psychology is much more than this.
-So, if you're thinking about studying Psychology here are 10 reasons to help you figure out if it's the right choice for you:
+So, if you're thinking about studying Psychology let's look at 10 reasons to help you figure out if it's the right choice for you.

 1. Growing need for mental health professionals

 The world needs more experts who can understand the human mind.
 As our world becomes faster, more digitalized and competitive we find it harder to set time for ourselves and our human connections and to maintain a relationship with our inner life.
 This results in all kinds of symptoms and undesirable behaviours like depression, sleep loss, irritability, anxiety, troubled relationships and much more.

 Compared to previous decades, people are more willing to try to overcome these challenges by seeking professional help.
 Having the right training and accreditation will offer you the knowledge and skills to help heal the world.

 While studying Psychology, you will learn all about the diversity of human experience.
 You will learn to differentiate between the different personality types, each with its advantages and challenges.
 This knowledge will help you understand a multitude of perspective and build up your empathy.
 Not everyone thinks and feels the same way, and there are countless ways of looking at the world.
 This will help you not take your own world view for granted, and not judge others for being different.

 People behave and need different things both mentally and physically depending on where they are in their lives.
 Your Psychology studies will teach you the main developmental stages and what individuals tend to need at each particular stage.
 You’ll find out how important children’s early development is and how it influences later life and behaviour.

 This knowledge will help you evaluate if a person is currently “on the right track” in their life, or if some traumatic event or maladaptation is blocking their normal development.
 You’ll be able to evaluate the mental state of clients and better understand the challenges they are facing.